Do You Need an LLC for an Online Business? (Complete Guide)

 A person forming an LLC

-Here is a step-by-step process to form your LLC:
+Here's a step-by-step process to form your LLC:

 6. Open a Business Bank Account Keep your business and personal finances separate by opening dedicated business banking accounts.

-7. Meet Ongoing Compliance Requirements File required annual reports, pay franchise taxes, and maintain good standing in your state.
+7. Meet Ongoing Compliance Requirements File required annual reports, pay franchise taxes and maintain good standing in your state.

 Common Mistakes to Avoid